Content persistence

 NFTs are one of the fastest growing spaces in crypto today — however, NFTs have particularly been the subject of scrutiny when it comes to availability and permanence.

 When we talk about "minting an NFT" or "trading an NFT", what we're often referring to isn't the creative work itself, but rather the record of the work — in other words, not the content (the colors, shapes, or sounds that make up the work), but the metadata (such as descriptive text, artist information, or a pointer to the location of the content itself).
 However, neither that content nor that data automatically live on the blockchain.
 This exposes many NFTs to issues of addressing availability and persistence if their content and metadata are not stored reliably.
-Using IPFS to solve the addressing concern of NFTs is quickly becoming the norm, and a large and growing ecosystem of pinning services (opens new window) helps ensures availability of IPFS data.
+Using IPFS to solve the addressing concern of NFTs is quickly becoming the norm, and a large and growing ecosystem of pinning services (opens new window) helps ensure the availability of IPFS data.

 Specific to the NFT space, nft.storage (opens new window) is a free service designed to make handling content addressing and persistence as easy as possible.
 The service allows anyone to generate the metadata for minting and storing NFTs on Filecoin for free with only a few lines of code.
 Developers register for an account, generate an API access key, and can use a simple client library to generate metadata and permanently store their NFTs.